Frank Sinatra Jr. was held hostage for just over two days before the kidnappers became anxious, and set him free before retrieving their ransom.

 However, in execution, the plan fell wildly, and thankfully, awry.

 First, during the kidnapping, they had let the one witness to the abduction go free.
-Junior had been staying at the Harrah’s Club Lodge in Lake Tahoe and was sitting in his dressing room with a friend at the time of his abduction.
+Frank Sinatra Jr. had been staying at the Harrah’s Club Lodge in Lake Tahoe and was sitting in his dressing room with a friend at the time of his abduction.
 Keenan and Amsler made the initial abduction, and tied up Junior’s friend with adhesive medical tape, blindfolding him as well before taking Junior to their car.

 Within minutes Junior’s friend had freed himself and notified the authorities that his friend had been kidnapped.
-Given that Junior was the son of a high profile man, the FBI was almost immediately brought in.
+Given that Junior was the son of a high-profile man, the FBI was almost immediately brought in.
 After receiving a description of the car, they set up roadblocks on the roads leading out of Lake Tahoe but ultimately missed the kidnappers.

 The kidnappers next folly came when they made the ransom demand.
 Despite the fact that Frank Senior had offered a $1 million reward for his son’s safe return, Irwin, who had been in charge of orchestrating the ransom, only asked for $240,000.